nus-cs2113-AY2122S1/ip/docs/README.md

 ### Auto-save data

-Any changes made to the task list are automatically saved to the file.
+Any changes made to the task list are automatically saved to the file (on your hard disk).
 This way, you do not have to worry about losing your data.